 If an access arrangement cannot be agreed during negotiation between a titleholder and a landholder, the legislation requires parties to enter into mediation.
 The holder of the prospecting title may, through written notice to the landholder or landholders concerned, request their agreement to the appointment of a mutually agreeable mediator or arbitrator to preside over the mediation.

-If parties have been unable to agree on an appointment, either party can apply to the Secretary of the Department of Industry, Skills and Regional Development to appoint an arbitrator from the Minister for Industry, Resources and Energy’s panel of arbitrators.
+If parties have been unable to agree on an appointment, either party can apply for an assistance from a panel of arbitrators.
 This option is available to parties at both mediation and arbitration.

 If agreement is not reached at mediation, parties proceed to arbitration where the arbitrator will make a final determination.
 This determination may be appealed in the Land and Environment Court.